All Episodes

 We'll have to check the approval numbers.

-But I don't look Obama's numbers are only important insofar as they relate to Hillary.
+But I don't, look, Obama's numbers are only important insofar as they relate to Hillary.

-They're out there crowing.
+They were out there crowing.

 Believe me, folks, they think this is over.

-They think it's it's in the bag.
+They think it's in the bag.

-They think Trump just pathetic.
+They think Trump's just pathetic.

 They're here.